rochars/wavefile/README.md

 ```

 ## Create wave files from scratch
 You must inform the number of channels, the sample rate, the bit depth and the samples (in this order).
-The samples are an array of numbers.
+The samples should be represented as an array of numbers.
 The array may be multidimensional if there is more than one channel.

 Possible values for the bit depth are:
 "4" - 4-bit IMA-ADPCM